ON THIS PAGE: You will learn about the different types of treatments doctors use for people with uterine cancer. Use the menu to see other pages.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-When this occurs, a new cycle of testing will begin to learn as much as possible about the recurrence.
-After this testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above, such as hormone therapy, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
-Sometimes, surgery is suggested when a cancer recurrence is small or confined, called a localized recurrence.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often, the treatment plan will include the treatments described above, such as hormone therapy, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
+Sometimes, surgery is suggested when a cancer recurrence is small or confined.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent uterine cancer.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

-This diagnosis is stressful, and for many people, advanced cancer may be difficult to discuss.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+This diagnosis is stressful, and for some people, advanced cancer may be difficult to discuss.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

 After the death of a loved one, many people need support to help cope with the loss.
 Learn more about grief and loss.